Scarlet Finale! (Demo)

 The moment he twisted the key, he could hear a cracking noise.
 The key had broken in his hand.
 He didn’t realize it before, but the key was extremely dusty and old.

 What now?
 There was no one here.
 And without that key he couldn’t even enter the building.

 Frustrated, he decided to follow the only remaining option he had: to force his way in.

-Faith released a strong kick against one of the doors, completely shattering the glass apart.
+Without hesitation, the black haired boy released a strong kick against one of the doors, completely shattering the glass apart.

 “Well, that’s that.”

-All the lights inside the facility were instantly turned on and much to Faith’s surprise, what they revealed inside the building was… nothing.
+All the lights inside the facility were instantly turned on, and much to Faith’s surprise, what they revealed inside the building was… nothing.

 There was nothing at all.
 The building was completely empty.

 Faith sighed as he stared at the vast open space before his eyes.
 The only things waiting for him were massive piles of dust and a large stairway at the end.

 The boy walked towards the stairs and started to ascend through the building.
 He thought that he might find something if he looked around, but the only thing that waited for him were many large and empty floors.